 He even has an aspiring fanboy in the form of Mirakle B., who may be a Loony Fan.

 Ground Punch: This is how Earthquake is animated: the user punches the ground and ripples travel out to break the ground under everyone else.
+Unless it's something without arms, like Vibrava/Flygon, then it just starts shaking and makes the ground shake)

 Guide Dang It: To fight Mirakle B., go to where Miror B. was after he is defeated, but before the final boss.
 A bit of an Easter Egg.